Personal Injury Protection (PIP) Choice

 Up to $50,000 in coverage

-Available if the named insured is enrolled in Medicaid and their household members have another auto insurance policy or health insurance that will cover auto accident injuries.
+Available if the named insured is enrolled in Medicaid and their household members have another auto insurance policy, Medicaid or other health insurance that will cover auto accident injuries.

 PIP medical opt-out